zerhud/ascip/README.md

 with sequence parser can be used
 - `cur_pos` just stores to result current position, parse nothing
 - `cur_shift` for store to its result current shift position from sequence start
-- `req<number>` for call the sequence (or parent sequence) recursively. the req parser also can be combined with `()` operator with lambda for create recursion result value.
+- `rec<number>` for call the sequence (or parent sequence) recursively. the `rec` parser also can be combined with `()` operator with lambda for create recursion result value.
-- `seq_enable_recursion` parser enables recursion for sequence parser, without it the `req` parser won't work. the parser allow to speed up the compilation time (most of the sequence parsers won't have a recursion).
+- `seq_enable_recursion` parser enables recursion for sequence parser, without it the `rec` parser won't work. the parser allow to speed up the compilation time (most of the sequence parsers won't have a recursion).
 - `++` prefix or postfix for increase result's field number to store the parser result. prefix `++` will increase the number for current parser and postfix `++` - for next parser.
 - `--` same as `++` but decrease the number
 - `finc<number>` method. same as `++` or `--` but you can specify the number will be added to current position (the number can also to be negative). the parser should to be the most outter one: char_<'a'> >> -finc<3>(char_<'b'>) will not work.